Applying From Outside The US

 All students applying for undergraduate admission who have not yet attended a university for one full year will be considered applicants to the first-year class.
 Those who have completed a year or more at a university will be considered transfer applicants.
 Please note that students may not discount credit to be considered first-year students.

-To apply, go to our admission office home page and click on “applying.”
+To apply, go to our admission office home page and click on “Begin Your Application to Wesleyan.”
 Follow the directions there to complete the “common application.”
 All first year applicants submit the common application.
 Candidates for the Wesleyan Freeman Asian Scholarship should complete the Common Application plus the Freeman Addendum (supplemental materials).
-Transfer applicants must complete the transfer application.
+Transfer applicants must complete the transfer Common Application.

 All applicants are required to take the SAT Reasoning Test of the College Board or the ACT, except students in the People’s Republic of China who may not have access to the exam.
 The results from two SAT Subject Tests are also extremely helpful in the evaluation of international candidates, but they are not required for students who can submit national, standardized, subject-based examination results such as the GCSEs or ‘A’ levels.